 If you haven’t yet got started down the home automation route, why not consider an August Smart Lock so you can update your home’s entry system while enjoying all the convenience of hands-free voice control rather than grasping for a bunch of keys?

-We’ve only scratched the surface with these 7 tips to connect Alexa and your smart home.
+We’ve only scratched the surface with these tips for Alexa smart home devices.

 What we’ve tried to show you is that seamlessly integrating your voice assistant with the other devices and appliances throughout your connected home is actually very straightforward.